Cal-Neva Chapter of the American Fisheries Society 51st Annual Meeting

 Fisheries science is a complicated discipline, where we often have to consider fish, habitat, and the human dimension, to fully understand the dynamics of a system.
 In recent years, fisheries professionals have been faced with major challenges, including: extensive drought, climate change, invasive species, changes in the workforce, and a political climate of reduced budgets and uncertain support for environmental issues.
 To steer a successful course, we need innovative thinking and cross-disciplinary partnerships, based on lessons learned and new understanding.
 We also need to cultivate the next generation of fisheries leaders.
 This meeting will provide an opportunity to strengthen our communication, further the science, and learn from one another, in an effort to find the best path forward for the fishes, the science, and our profession.

-Early Bird Registration (Ends February 25th, 2017) Register for the meeting now at our EventBrite site!
+Registration REGISTER for the meeting now at our EventBrite site

 Continuing Education Courses (Free for students)